Jimin Han

 Jimin Han is an American novelist and professor.
-She is the author of A Small Revolution (2017) and The Apology (2023).
+She is the author of The Apology (2023).
 She teaches at The Writing Institute at Sarah Lawrence College.

 Early life and education

 Han was born in Seoul, South Korea, and then moved to the United States.
-She attended Cornell University, and then earned an MFA from Sarah Lawrence College in 1998.
+She attended Cornell University and then earned an MFA from Sarah Lawrence College in 1998.

 Career

-As of 2023, she teaches at The Writing Institute at Sarah Lawrence College.
+Han teaches at The Writing Institute at Sarah Lawrence College.

-Han is the author of A Small Revolution (2017) and The Apology (2023).
+Han is the author of A Small Revolution (2017), The Apology (2023), and Dreamt I Found You (2026).